Program customization

 Bullshit involves language, statistical figures, data graphs and other forms of presentation designed to persuade by impressing and subjugating a reader or listener, with blatant disregard for truth and logical consistency.

-Calling bullshit is a performative expression in which something objectionable is publicly rejected.
+Calling bullshit is a performative expression in which one publicly rejects something reprehensible.

 Learning objectives1.
 Navigate the bullshit-rich modern environment.